Together or separate? The Sages disagreed on how one should eat the matzah and maror (bitter herbs) at the Passover Seder.

 In order to form the Jewish people as a holy nation, their national character needed to be independent of all foreign influences.
 They left Egypt free from the spiritual baggage of Egyptian culture.
-Thus we find that in preparation of bringing the Passover offering, they were commanded to “draw out and take for yourselves sheep” (Ex.
+Thus we find that in preparation of bringing the Passover offering, they were commanded to “draw out and take for yourselves sheep” (Exod.
 12:21).
-What does it mean to ‘draw out’?
+What does it mean to “draw out”?
 The Midrash explains that they needed to remove from within themselves any affinity to Egyptian idolatry (Mechilta ad loc).

 With a clean slate, lacking any national character of their own, a holy character could then be imprinted on Israel’s national soul.
 This is part of the metaphor of matzah: it lacks any shape and taste of its own, so that the desired form and flavor may be properly imposed upon it.

 Maror is the opposite of matzah; its bitterness is a symbol of servitude.
 But even servitude may have a positive value.
 An individual whose life’s ambition is to become a doctor must spend many years in medical school to achieve this goal.
 The long years of concentrated effort require great dedication and discipline.
 These years are a form of servitude — but a servitude that advances one’s final goal, and thus is ultimately a true expression of freedom.